 June through August is noted for the highest infestations of chinch bugs.
 Dry grass with heavy thatch is often attractive to these insects.

 It’s important to remember that not all brown grass indicates a chinch bug infestation.
 If you suspect you have chinch bugs, inspect the border between the brown and green grass for the tiny, black-and-white adults or orange nymphs.
 If you do have chinch bugs, you’ll need to devise a plan to get rid of them.

 How Does Green Wing Treat a Chinch Bug Problem?
 Catching a southern chinch bug infestation early is crucial to saving your lawn.
 Chinch infestations can get out of hand quickly and seriously impact your turf.
 Without quick treatment, a chinch problem will only cause more harm.
 Luckily, these pests can be controlled starting with the first visit.
 We create a follow-up schedule for your home or business to keep these pests at bay.
 Click here to learn more about our process.

 Once the Chinch Bugs are banished from your lawn, you can immediately re-sod the patchy spots.
-The healthier the lawn, the more beneficial insects it will contain—and therefore the more difficult for chinch bugs to gain the upper hand.
-Mow at recommended levels, remove thatch, water consistently and aerate the lawn can all prevent chinch bugs.
+The healthier the lawn, the more beneficial insects it will contain—and therefore the more difficult it for chinch bugs to gain the upper hand.
+Mow at recommended levels, remove thatch, water consistently, and aerate the lawn can all prevent chinch bugs.

-Life is good pest free.
+Life is good pest-free.

 Your bug guy,